MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/01-1-Set-up-environment.md

 ## Exercise 1: Get a Dynamics 365 Customer Insights trial
 ### Step 1: Dynamics 365 Customer Insights trial
 1. In a new browser tab, navigate to https://dynamics.microsoft.com/dynamics-365-free-trial.
+In the middle of the screen, you will see two buttons: one to see plans and pricing, the other to try for free.
 Select **Try for free.**
 2. Navigate to the Dynamics 365 Customer Insights box and select **Try for free**.
 Enter the provided M365 admin credential and select **Start your free trial.** (If prompted, leave region set to United States and enter 0123456789 for Phone number.)
 Select **Submit.**
 3. Select **Launch Trial.**
 4. On the welcome screen, select **Start Customer Insights - Data.** The Customer Insights - Data model-driven app will launch in a new tab.
 You now have both a Customer Insights - Journeys and a Customer Insights - Data trial environment.